How to Get OEM Parts for an Insurance Claim

 Even if an insurance carrier offers coverage for OEM parts, they are probably not automatic on a standard policy.
 You will need to request the coverage and most likely pay an additional fee to get it.
 OEM parts are easier to obtain for newer vehicles -- it could be impossible to get OEM parts for older vehicles.

 Not All Parts Can Be Replaced With OEM Parts

 Aging vehicles or discontinued models may not have OEM parts available.
-Aftermarket and used parts are sometimes the only options for a repair or addition; there is only so much a body shop, and an insurance company can do about it.
+Aftermarket and used parts are sometimes the only options for a repair or addition; there is only so much a body shop and an insurance company can do about it.
 It is up to you to determine if you want OEM coverage.
-Ask a body shop about the availability of OEM parts for your vehicle if you think it could potentially not be available.
+Ask a body shop about the availability of OEM parts for your vehicle if you think they could potentially not be available.

 What If My Insurance Carrier Does Not Cover OEM Parts?

 Sometimes OEM parts are just not an option covered by insurance.
 It does not mean you have to go with aftermarket parts.
 If OEM means everything to you, you can pay the difference between the price of the two options.
 Your insurance will cover the cost of the aftermarket parts, and you can tell the body shop you want OEM parts.
 You will be responsible for covering the difference in cost between the aftermarket parts and the OEM parts.
 The cost could add up quickly, so make certain you will be happier knowing the parts are straight from your car manufacturer.

 Why Don't Insurance Carriers Always Use OEM Parts?